fmustafa17/WomenOfMarvel/README.md

 ### How to add your developer keys

-In order to not expose our sensitive data, I've created a file called Config.swift that holds the values of my public and private API keys.
+In order to not expose our sensitive data, I've created a file called `Config.swift` that holds the values of my public and private API keys.
 This config file is then added to the .gitignore file.
-If you do accidently add sensitive data to your repo, consider it compromised and generate a new API key.
+If you do accidently commit and push sensitive data to your repo, consider it compromised and generate a new API key.

 How to replicate the config file: